Analucar/Analucar/README.md

 ## Myself :hibiscus:

 My name is Ana Luísa, but you can call me **Luísa**.
-I was born in Braga, Portugal where I currently live and study.
+I was born in Braga, Portugal where I live and study.
 I've always been curious about computers and technology the reason why I've decided to study **Software Engineering** at [University of Minho](https://www.uminho.pt/PT).
 <!--
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/)